 Once you undertake the process decisions, need to be made and once that is decided to obtain the plan and materials necessary becomes a simple process.
 Here are a few things to be aware of and a list of items to consider.

 Make and execute a will: A will is merely directions left by you for how, when and where you want your assets transferred after your death.
 Your will call also include special instructions regarding your “personal” goals.
 It can also leave guidance for minor children and the naming of a guardian.

-It may make sense to consider the use of a trust if you own real estate or other assets that would need a new title or deed.
-Trusts can help avoid the need of probate and often can reduce costs.
+Revocable living trusts: It may make sense to consider the use of a trust if you own real estate or other assets that would need a new title or deed.
+Trusts can help avoid the need for probate and often can reduce costs.

-Many people pre-pay estate taxes and leave behind specific instruction for a final service.
-These instructions are often hand written and a nice place to keep them is with your will.
+Funeral costs: Many people pre-pay estate taxes and leave behind specific instruction for a final service.
+These instructions are often, and a nice place to keep them is with your will.
 It is a good idea to inform a child or a close friend of their existence.

-Your health directives and your power of attorney should be kept safe and trusted friends or children should know their location.
-Other items to keep safe could be deeds, brokerage account information, IRA information, funeral plans, general financial information and tax returns.
+Safe storage: Your health directives and your power of attorney should be kept safe and trusted friends or children should know their location.
+Other items to keep safe could be deeds, brokerage account information, IRA information, funeral plans, general financial information, and tax returns.